TranDenyDFW/sec-financial-statements-and-notes-data-sets/README.md

 ## bs-cf-is-stats

 This directory contains images of the statistics of each of the statement queries (BS, IS, CF).
-The SQL warnings provide additional information about the database context and table scans.
-Ex.
+Example of BS query stats:
 ![balance-sheet-query-stats](https://github.com/TranDenyDFW/sec-financial-statements-and-notes-data-sets/blob/main/bs-cf-is-stats/bs-stats.png)

 ## bs-cf-is-explain